The 22-year-old goes to a concert - a little later she loses her arms and legs - Breaking Latest News

 It can also lead to diarrhea or confusion, writes the Federal Center for Health Education.
 Untreated or incorrectly treated pneumonia is often difficult, with correct treatment there are good prospects of recovery.

 Transmission of the bacteria from person to person is not possible.
-Legionella are particularly dangerous for seniors and people with a weakened immune system.
+Legionella are particularly dangerous for senior citizens and people with a weakened immune system.